What is agammaglobulinemia in dogs?

 How the quality of life of affected dogs can be improved

-Despite the serious diagnosis, it is possible to significantly improve an affected dog's quality of life through targeted care and treatment.
-Regular veterinary checks, a balanced diet and a hygienic environment play a central role.
-In addition, supportive drug treatment helps to stabilize the immune system and reduce the frequency of infections.
+Despite the serious diagnosis, it is possible to significantly improve the quality of life of an affected dog through targeted care and treatment.
+Regular veterinary check-ups, a balanced diet, and a hygienic environment play a crucial role.
+Additionally, supportive medication helps to stabilize the immune system and reduce the frequency of infections.

 Expectations and challenges

-Caring for a dog with agammaglobulinemia can be challenging because the disease requires consistent care.
-Owners should be prepared to seek regular veterinary care and take extra precautions in everyday life.
-Although life expectancy may be limited, it depends heavily on the care and treatment of the dog.
+Caring for a dog with agammaglobulinemia can be challenging, as the disease requires consistent care.
+Owners should be prepared to seek regular veterinary attention and take extra precautions in their daily lives.
+While life expectancy may be limited, it depends heavily on the dog's care and treatment.

 Prevention and genetic counseling